makerdao/market-maker-stats/README.md

                         API key for the Bibox API --bibox-secret BIBOX_SECRET
-                        Secret for the Bibox API --past-trades PAST_TRADES
+                        Secret for the Bibox API --bibox-timeout BIBOX_TIMEOUT
+                        Timeout for accessing the Bibox API --bibox-retry-count BIBOX_RETRY_COUNT
+                        Retry count for accessing the Bibox API (default: 20) --price-history-file PRICE_HISTORY_FILE
+                        File to use as the price history source --alternative-price-history-file ALTERNATIVE_PRICE_HISTORY_FILE
+                        File to use as the alternative price history source --pair PAIR           Token pair to draw the chart for --past-trades PAST_TRADES
                         Number of past trades to fetch and display -o OUTPUT, --output OUTPUT